Musée de l'Orangerie in Paris: programming, opening hours, history... All you need to know

 Musée de l'Orangerie - Nymphéas MonetMusée de l'Orangerie - Nymphéas MonetMusée de l'Orangerie - Nymphéas MonetMusée de l'Orangerie - Nymphéas Monet

-As you know, the museum regularly organizes temporary exhibitions.
+As you know, the art museum regularly organizes temporary exhibitions.
 But the museum's program doesn't stop there!
 Visitors of all ages are invited to take part in tours and workshops.
 In turn, adults and children enjoy guided and themed tours and activities designed especially for each age group.
 They can also take part in live performances and encounters, to see the museum and its collections in a new light.

 Musée de l'Orangerie - Vue d'ensembleMusée de l'Orangerie - Vue d'ensembleMusée de l'Orangerie - Vue d'ensembleMusée de l'Orangerie - Vue d'ensemble

-To take a break from your visit, or to keep a souvenir of your visit, visit the museum's bookshop-boutique and café.
+To take a break from your visit, or to keep a souvenir of your visit, head for the museum's bookshop-boutique and café.
 The latter welcomes us indoors for a gourmet moment, with a range of hot and cold beverages, and a simple but varied selection of sweet and savoury dishes.
 Café prices range from 2.50 euros (drink) to 12 euros (lunch).

 Now you know everything, all you have to do is get to the museum!
 Take metro lines 1, 8 or 12, and get off at Concorde station.
 You can also get there by bus: lines 42, 45, 52, 72, 73, 84, 94, stop at Concorde.